Satanaelcode/pands-problem-sheet/README.md

-Collatz.py **this program triggers the collatz calculation and stops the final 4-1-0 loop** weekday.py **says whether current day is a weekday or a weekend** squareRoot.py **receives any number and returns its square root using the Newman method**
+Collatz.py **this program triggers the collatz calculation and stops the final 4-1-0 loop** weekday.py **says whether current day is a weekday or a weekend** squareRoot.py **receives any number and returns its square root using the Newman method** es.py **this program open a text file reads it and count the number of letter 'e' contained in the text**